高校生向けの探究型サイエンスページ Inquiry-based science page for high school students

 検索にも強い要約型Q&A Search-friendly summary Q&A

-よくある質問 Frequently asked questions
+よくある質問 Frequently Asked Questions

 なぜ雪の結晶は6本の枝を持つことが多いのですか。 Why do snow crystals often have six branches?